aamcmurray/python-projects/README.md

 # BayesianSurvivalFitting

 Fitting some fake data using standard SciPy nonlinear regression and an attempt at a bayesian approach.
+Needs work.

 # ClonogenicsSurvivalCurveFitting.py